-Section A.4.vi.f describes the process by which schools are identified as eligible for Targeted Supports as Equity Schools, with Table 46 illustrating how schools can exit this status.
+Section A.4.vi.f describes the process by which schools are identified as eligible for Targeted Supports as Equity Schools, with Table 41 illustrating how schools can exit this status.
 If a school continues to consistently underperform related to the same student group for two consecutive years, in the third consecutive year that school will attain comprehensive status, and will be eligible to receive Comprehensive Supports.
 Equity determinations are made annually, while Comprehensive determinations are made every three years; a school entering Comprehensive status through the Targeted school track would move through Targeted and Comprehensive status as described below:

-Table 46: Number of Years and Related Identification Status for Schools Entering Comprehensive Status as Targeted Schools